-The pgAdmin toolbar provides shortcut buttons for frequently used features like the Query Tool, View/Edit Data, Search Object and the PSQL Tool.
-This toolbar is visible on the Object explorer panel.
-Buttons get enabled/disabled based on the selected object node.
+The pgAdmin toolbar provides shortcut buttons for frequently used features like View Data and the Query Tool which are most frequently used in pgAdmin.
+This toolbar is visible on the Browser panel.
+Buttons get enabled/disabled based on the selected browser node.